ABOUT US

-Would You Ask Your Toddler to Rewire the House?
+Would You Ask a Toddler to Rewire Your House?

 Of course you wouldn’t, because he has no experience and well … he’s only three.
-However, in between naps he might be able to install a 200 amp service better than some residential contractors can design, develop and build your restaurant or retail facility.
-There are many special codes, requirements, materials and techniques inherent for all trades in restaurant, retail and commercial construction that do not apply to residential.
-You’re going to want qualified, experienced professionals.
+However, between his naps he might be able to install a 200 amp service better than some residential contractors could design, develop and build your restaurant or retail facility.
+There are many codes, requirements, materials and techniques inherent with restaurant, retail and commercial construction that do not apply to residential.
+You will need qualified, experienced professionals.

 Services, Rates & Policies